harshita-d/Disaster-Tweet-Detection/README.md

 ![](/images/3.png)

 ### Acknowledgements:
-- Some part of the code uses code from https://github.com/MohamedAbdullah55/Fake-Disaster-Tweet-Detiction-Web-App
+- Some part of the project uses code from https://github.com/MohamedAbdullah55/Fake-Disaster-Tweet-Detiction-Web-App